010001100100000101000110/fullstack-project/README.md

 The student can choose which two of the three languages they want to practice, and choose the language they want to practice writing.

 ## Screenshots:
+This is the general look of the whole site.
+The current page here is the admin user's main page.
 <img src="/screenshots/AdminFrontPage.PNG" width="700" />
+Admin's page for adding words.
 <img src="/screenshots/AdminAddWordsPage.PNG" width="700" />
+Student's quiz page.
 <img src="/screenshots/StudentQuiz.PNG" width="700" />
+Student's score page.
 <img src="/screenshots/StudentScorePage.PNG" width="700" />

 ## Cloud
-The project is partly on the cloud, but due to some content security policy and blocked cross origin requests, it can't work correctly.
+The project is partly on the cloud, but due to some 'content security policy' and 'blocked cross origin requests', it doesn't function properly.
+The author left no time to solve said problem
 https://docker-project-wjpz.onrender.com/

 ## Screencast